In this series, I’m about to answer two questions I believe to be crucial to our understanding of Christianity:

 One exception to this general rule are those translations which have been suborned by so-called “progressive” elements, both within and without Christendom.
 The Revised Standard Version (RSV) has historically been the choice of theological liberals and it appears the New International Version (NIV) has recently been corrupted by its publisher after that company was purchased by a secular corporation.
 And when I say “generally accepted,” I am also deliberately excluding versions produced by various cults (e.g., the Jehovah’s Witnesses and Mormons) who have altered the Scriptures to support their own heretical doctrines.

-One of the amazing aspects of God’s Word is it has been successfully translated into mulitudinous languages so people of all nations, races, and tongues can read, understand, and respond to the Gospel of Christ and thereafter apply its teachings to their lives.
+One of the amazing aspects of God’s Word is it has been successfully translated into mulitudinous languages so people of almost all nations, races, and tongues can read, understand, and respond to the Gospel of Christ and thereafter apply its teachings to their lives.
 Point-of-fact: the Bible is by far the most translated book in human history!

 Contradictions & Errors